w3f/Grants-Program/applications/iridius.md

 How DApps are verified depends on the platform.
 On the Web, due to the lack of native ways to authenticate server content, users need to install a browser extension.
 On Android, iOS, and Firefox extensions, verification happens out-of-the-box because every app is signed by a developer key by design - all that needs to happen is for developers to stop using their key and start using the MPC's key.
 For Chrome extensions, which are not signed by default, we propose a new extension webstore for verified software.

-We are interested in this project simply because we are looking to work on a high-impact, security-focused project involving novel cryptography research.
+We are interested in this project simply because we are looking to work on a high-impact, security-focused project involving novel methodologies in the field of cryptography.

 ### Project Details

+By the end of the grant, we expect to have a backend system (on-chain smart contract) which will allow developers to submit software revisions to be voted on by their community.
+We will also have a network of Multiparty Computation nodes which will sign all software revisions which have passed a vote.
+We will also design a public key infrastructure (PKI) where anyone will be able to learn the correct signing identity for any given app (say, polkadot.js.org).
+In order for users to verify the websites they visit, they will setup a browser extension we will develop, which will connect to the PKI and verify that the signature served by the web server matches that public key.

+More details are found in our whitepaper here.
 TODO

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
-- Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+Post the scope of the grant, we will also support the signing of Android and iOS apps, as well as Browser extensions.

 ### Ecosystem Fit